 Stats can be impressive, right?
 In the wake of online shopping becoming the norm, as a consumer, firstly you should take responsibility for your safety and security.
 For it can be unknown when some fraudster behind the screen will try to catch you.

 How to avoid e-commerce scams and frauds?

-In case you doubt the legitimacy of any online shopping service Google recommends doing some safety checks.
-Talking about how to avoid a pet scam the first thing obvious to do would be to try to see the pet in person or via video call before you make any payment.
+Do safety checks.
+Google, and the overall sense of prudence advice is to have a double check-up once you have doubts about a deal.
+Talking about how to avoid puppy fraud the first thing obvious to do would be to try to see the pet in person or via video call before you make any payment.